dickyw71/sensor-calibration/notes.md

 - I can select a Sensor Type from a list and the application displays a list of all sensors of the selected type
     - Display of list of all Sensor Types
+    - I can select a Sensor and see the list of that sensors calibrations -

+# Possible enhancements
+- Use local storage to improve the application performance